 DO YOU ACCOMODATE SPECIAL DIETS / ALLERGIES?

 We are able to accommodate special dietary needs including gluten, dairy and nut free diets, low sugar diets, vegetarian diets and a variety of other allergies.
 Great care is taken by our staff regarding our campers with food allergies.
 We ensure that special meals are prepared separately to avoid cross contamination.
 At Skyline we value the communal dining experience and make it a goal for every camper to enjoy the food at our Dining hall.
 Meals are a special time at camp and we do our best to make sure everyone is healthfully nourished.
 Please click on the Special Diet & Allergy FAQ for more information.

 DOES A CAMPER NEED ANY MONEY AT CAMP?

 No. We have the Camp Store open only at check-in and check-out, where parents/guardians can be there.
-We let the week at camp be free of shopping.
+We allow the week at camp to be free of shopping.

 STAFF QUESTIONS....WHAT IS THE COUNSELOR:CAMPER RATIO?
 HOW ARE COUNSELORS SELECTED AND SCREENED?
 ARE COUNSELORS ADULTS?